High-Functioning Anxiety Looks Like Success But Feels Like Survival

 2. You Overthink Everything (Even the Good Stuff)

 You’re lying in bed, replaying a harmless comment from lunch over and over in your head.
 Did I sound too blunt?
 Was my smile weird?
 Should I have said something else?
-If your mind works like this—nonstop and especially when things quiet down—you might be experiencing one of the 7 signs of high-functioning anxiety: constant overthinking.
+If your mind works like this—nonstop, especially when things quiet down—you might be experiencing one of the 7 signs of high-functioning anxiety: constant overthinking.

 Key signs:

-- Replaying conversations
+- Replaying conversations in your head

 - Rewriting messages multiple times